MorrellLAB/Cowpea_Pangenome/VEP_Analysis/README.md

 # Results
-Data on SNPs and indels for core and noncore exons were plotted on a stacked bar chart to analyse the number of mutations at differing levels of severity.
+Data on SNPs and indels for core and noncore exons was extracted from `add path to html ouput file` and were plotted on a stacked bar chart to analyse the number of mutations at differing levels of severity.
 The code used to generate this plot is `vep_plot.py`